bbrownekianda/docs/content/docs/getting-started/welcome/no-code.md

 ## Creating custom fields

-The Custom fields section of Kianda, called **Developer** provides access to fields that are built for extensibility of Kianda capabilities.
-It is particularly useful in those situations where existing fields or rules will not provide the required functionality.
+The Custom fields section of Kianda, called **Developer**, provides access to fields that are built for extensibility of Kianda capabilities.
+It is particularly useful in situations where existing fields or rules will not provide the required functionality.

 Custom fields have the purpose of providing a user interface for end-users.
-If you need to build "an action" then you should use a custom rule widget.
+If you need to build "an action", then you should use a custom rule widget.

-It allows a developer to build a reusable component that would then be used by process designers in real processes.
+Custom fields allow developers to build a reusable component that can then be used by process designers in real processes.

 Check-out the [development](/docs/getting-started/welcome/low-code/) section for more details on how to build custom widgets in Kianda.